 Michigan law requires that you immediately file a police report after a car accident when a crash involves death, injury or property damage of $1,000 or more.
 (MCL 257.622) You must report the crash “at the nearest or most convenient police station, or to the nearest or most convenient police officer.”

 In Michigan, you may have only 24 hours to file a police report after a hit-and-run car accident if you are claiming benefits under your “uninsured motorists” insurance coverage, but it will depend on the terms of your policy.

 The law does not define “immediately,” nor does the law specify how many days after a crash a police report can be filed in compliance with the law.

-How to get a Michigan car accident police report
+How to get a police report for a car accident in Michigan

 - Go to Traffic Crash Purchasing System